 Read time : 11 mins

 Onion, or Allium cepa, are plants that belong to the Amaryllidaceae family.
 They usually grow for two years and are mainly known for their edible bulbs.
-Onions are grown worldwide from southwestern Asia, especially in cooler regions.
-Although not packed with much nutrients, onions are loved for their strong flavour and are commonly used in many recipes.
+Onions are grown worldwide, especially in Central Asia.
+These are consumed for their strong flavour and are commonly used in many recipes.

 |